The yellow anaconda is a very large snake for expert reptile keepers only.

 In regards to snake substrate, newspaper or butchers paper work the best.

 This snake does not require any special UV lighting, although you may want to use a sunlight bulb, like the Exo Terra Solar Glo, on them during the day on a 12/12 timer to simulate natural conditions and promote basking.
 You can use a reptile timer for light cycles.
 We personally do and it also provides a beautiful light to admire your snake in.

-As a neonate, you may want to use a reptile hide in their enclosure as a snake habitat product.
+As a neonate, you may want to use a reptile hide in their enclosure.
 However, hides promote evasive behavior, which is fine with smaller species, but with large species it can cause large problems later on.
 It’s best to quickly lose the hide to promote confidence in your snake because the last thing you need is to have a skittish 10 foot, 50 pound snake trying desperately to get away from you every time you need to clean their enclosure.

 Make sure to spot clean any waste product immediately and sanitize the enclosure to avoid any issues with bacterial infections.

 Yellow Anaconda Life Span

 The yellow anaconda is definitely a commitment.
 When kept properly they can live 15 to 20 years, which is a bit shorter than other large species such as the Burmese python which can easily live 25 years or more!